 So look.
 I understand defensiveness as a first response.
 I also understand slipping immediately into guilt and shame as a first response, which is the other side of the same coin.
 I don’t think having those feelings is a problem–our feelings are our feelings, after all.
 We need to recognize them, be honest about them, and feel them.
 What matters is how we respond to those feelings, and the problem comes when we dwell in those feelings and feed them.
 Defensiveness generally either shuts down a conversation or turns it into an unproductive argument, from which no one learns anything or shifts their thinking.
 Guilt and shame allow us to excuse ourselves of responsibility, let us play into the victim role, and ultimately also causes shutting down of the conversation, or worse, our own involvement with important issues.
 When it comes to white people engaged in tough conversations about issues of social justice, each of these reactions is a form of white fragility.

-My chest was tight and my stomach hurt, but I knew I needed to just hear the comment.
+My chest was tight and my stomach hurt, but I knew I needed to just hear the call out.
 So I did.
 I apologized that my words were hurtful even though that wasn’t my intention (Fuck our intentions by the way.
 If our words are hurtful our intentions do not matter unless we can recognize and acknowledge our own part in being hurtful.).
-I deleted my comment because I did not want words of mine out there that could hurt.
+I deleted my comment, which I told myself was because I did not want words of mine out there that could hurt, but was really because of my own white fragility and not wanting there to be a record of me fucking up.
 I took responsibility publicly and said that this had turned out to be a teachable moment for me.
 And it was.
-And although I was disappointed in myself for making the comment in the first place, I felt OK about my response.
+And although I was disappointed in myself for making the comment in the first place (and am now disappointed in myself for deleting the comment to save face), I felt OK about my response.
 I have grown at least enough to take responsibility at times like these.
 That I feel good about.
 Which is not to say I deserve a fucking gold star.
 NO ONE IS GOING TO GIVE YOU A GOLD STAR FOR BEING A DECENT HUMAN.